chrisgrieser/chrisgrieser.github.io/docs/index.md

 **PhD-project**
 For my PhD-thesis, I investigate how the governance of digital platforms is linked with the challenge of changing interdependent technologies.
-My empirical case is the development of apps for iOS and Android.
+My empirical case is the development of apps for iOS & Android.
 [Read more.](/phd-project)

 - [Publication list](/publication-list)